Miranda do Douro: Tourism

 Miranda do Douro is in the middle of Douro International Natural Park, also known as Parque Natural do Douro Internacional in Portuguese, which is a protected natural area located in northeastern Portugal and northwestern Spain.
 The natural park promotes the unique ecological and cultural heritage of the region.

 The park is situated along the Douro River, which forms the border between Portugal and Spain for a significant portion of its course.
 It covers an area of approximately 85,000 hectares (210,000 acres), with about two-thirds of the park located in Portugal and the remaining third in Spain.

-The walking trail from Miranda do Douro to São João das Arribas is a beautiful route in Portugal that offers stunning views of the Douro River and the surrounding landscapes.
-The trail starts in Miranda do Douro and leads to São João das Arribas, which is known for its impressive cliffs overlooking the Douro River.
+The walking trail from Miranda do Douro to São João das Arribas offers views of the Douro River and the surrounding landscapes.
+The trail starts in Miranda do Douro and leads to São João das Arribas, which is known for its cliffs overlooking the Douro River.